zohreh-aaa/clustering/README.md

 The result is :

 ## final words
-to wrap it up, we can mention that algorithms like k-means or KNN are not good at this particular case, so we skip them.
+to wrap it up, we can mention that algorithms like k-means or etc are not good at this particular case, so we skip them.

 ## Refrences